Here’s how to freeze fresh carrots to enjoy through the next several months.

 It’s a simple process that takes a lot of practice.
 Pressure canning is a learned technique.
 It takes about 25-30 minutes to process pints of carrots in a pressure canner so it’s easy enough.
 I’ve enjoyed learning the skill of pressure canning from my grandma and mom.

-But my family and I love carrots.
+My family and I love carrots.
 We love eating them and growing them.
 Here’s how we had a bumper crop of carrots to freeze fresh carrots this year.

 How to Grow Better Carrots